Appropriations 101

 What role does the President play in the appropriations process?

-Although Presidents have no power to set appropriations, they influence both the size and composition of appropriations by sending requests to Congress.
-Specifically, each year the President’s Office of Management and Budget (OMB) submits a detailed budget proposal to Congress based on requests from agencies.
+Although Presidents have no power to set appropriations, they can influence both the size and composition of appropriations by sending requests to Congress.
+Specifically, each year the President’s Office of Management and Budget (OMB) submits a budget proposal to Congress based on requests from agencies.
 The appendix to the President’s budget submission contains much of the technical information and legislative language used by the Appropriations Committees.
 In addition, presidents must sign or veto each of the appropriations bills, giving them additional influence over what the bills look like.

 What is the timeline for appropriations?